kartik-prajapat13/Java_Ecommerce/E-commerce-project-springBoot-master2/README.md

 - overall redesign entire code that help reusability.
 - disclaimer: currently working on this branch so there may be some bug related to endpoint, and working on cart logic.

-## Quickstart

-1. Clone the repository
-2. Open the project in your IDE: IntelliJ IDEA (recommended) or Eclipse
-    * If you are using IntelliJ IDEA, make sure the IDE opens project as **Maven** and recognizes the project as a Spring Boot project.
-Also, you must change the working directory of the project so that the views (the actual web pages to be shown) are found by Spring Boot (check out [Web Directories IntelliJ IDEA](#web-directories).
-3. Make sure you are in the `JtProject` directory
-4. Configure the database connection in `application.properties` file (check the [Database](#database) section below for more info)
-5. Run the project (by running the `main` method in `JtSpringProjectApplication.java`)
-6. Open http://localhost:8080/ in your browser!
-   * If you ran the [`basedata.sql`](https://github.com/jaygajera17/E-commerce-project-springBoot/blob/master2/JtProject/basedata.sql)script on the database, you can log in with the following credentials as admin; otherwise you'll have to manually create an admin user in the database:
-     * Username: `admin`
-     * Password: `123`
-   * Log in as a normal user:
-     * Username: `lisa`
-     * Password: `765`

 ### Database